-You create a new user in the Office 365 portal in Microsoft Office 365.
+You create a new user in the Office 365 Admin Center in Office 365.
 However, when you try to assign a federated domain to the new user, the federated domain isn't listed in the user's list of domains.

 The following is an example scenario of what happens when you experience this issue:

-In Office 365, in the left navigation pane, click Email Address, and then note the primary SMTP address of the user account.
+- In the left navigation pane, click Email Address, and then note the primary SMTP address of the user account.

 Troubleshoot Active Directory user accounts that are piloted as Office 365 SSO-enabled user IDs

 - Use Active Directory Service Interfaces (ADSI) Edit to edit the proxyAddresses attribute of the user object so that it matches the primary SMTP address that you noted in step 1D.
 To do this, follow these steps:

 Note For more information about how to install ADSI Edit, go to the following Microsoft website:

 Installing ADSI Edit

 - Click Start, click Run, type ADSIEdit.msc, and then click OK.